 Country Living vs Urban Living - The Pros & Cons

 Rural and urban living have always held varying levels of appeal for different types of people.
-Homes separated by only a few miles can provide sharp contrasts in terms of the kind of lifestyle they offer, depending on whether they are set in a countryside environment, or whether they are part of a busy urban centre.
+Homes separated by only a few miles can provide sharp contrasts in terms of the kind of lifestyle they offer; depending on whether they're set in a countryside environment, or whether they're part of a busy city centre.

-Naturally, these are vital considerations for anyone planning a move.
-Before settling on a location for your new property, it’s important to think carefully about the advantages and disadvantages of country living compared to city life, and figure out which option is going to suit your individual preferences, tastes and needs best.
+Naturally, before settling on a location for your new property, it’s important to think carefully about the advantages and disadvantages of country living compared to city life, and figure out which option is going to suit your individual preferences, tastes and needs best.

-In this guide, we’ll talk you through a few of the most important pros and cons of country living compared to urban living - it’s worth thinking about each of these factors carefully before committing to a move, because this decision could be pivotal in helping you achieve the home life of your dreams.
+In this guide, we’ll cover some of the most important pros and cons of country living compared to urban living - it’s worth thinking about each of these factors carefully before committing to a move because this decision could be pivotal in helping you achieve the home life of your dreams (no pressure!).

 The case for rural living

-- Space to live comfortably - the open nature of countryside environments can improve your quality of life in numerous ways.
-Rural properties tend to be larger, more spacious and more likely to have their own garden areas, making them ideal for those raising growing families; it’s also much easier for country residents to venture out into nature and find peaceful, idyllic open spaces in which they can explore and unwind.
+The open nature of countryside environments can improve your quality of life in numerous ways.
+Rural properties tend to be larger, more spacious and more likely to have their own garden areas, making them ideal for those raising growing families.
+It’s also much easier for country residents to venture out into nature and find peaceful, idyllic open spaces in which they can explore, unwind and get some fresh air.

-- A more relaxed pace of life - country homes are highly valued for offering a peaceful, comforting refuge from the often hectic pace of modern life - not only are rural neighbourhoods quieter and more picturesque, but they’re also known for being safer, with less crime, pollution, litter and traffic.
-This makes them ideal for older people, parents raising young families, or simply those who want to live a secure and health-conscious life apart from the hustle and bustle of the urban centres.
+Country homes are highly valued for offering a peaceful, comforting refuge from the often hectic pace of modern life - not only are rural neighbourhoods quieter and more picturesque, but they’re also known for being safer, with less crime, pollution, litter and traffic.
+This makes them ideal for older people, parents raising young families, or simply those who want to live a secure and health-conscious life, away from the hustle and bustle of the urban centres.

 The case for urban living

-- Easier to move around - the robust infrastructure of towns and cities makes it much easier to get from point A to point B than in the countryside, where residents often find themselves at the mercy of limited public transport routes, or having to drive long distances to get anywhere.
-In fact, many urban dwellers are able to skip buying and keeping an expensive car entirely, as they know they can rely on regular trains, buses, taxis and trams, or simply walk a few minutes to anywhere they need to be.
+The robust infrastructure of towns and cities makes it much easier to get from point A to point B than in the countryside, where residents often find themselves at the mercy of limited public transport routes, or having to drive long distances to get anywhere.
+In fact, many urban dwellers are able to skip buying and keeping an expensive car entirely, as they know they can rely on regular trains, buses, taxis and trams, or simply walk a few minutes to get to where they need to be.

-- The opportunity to find your own niche - towns and cities are home to so many people that it’s often much easier to find social scenes and communities that suit your individual tastes, no matter how esoteric.
-In addition to the lively bars and restaurants, you’ll be able to find the local groups, societies and meeting places that will put you in touch with like-minded people, and you usually won’t have to explore very far to find them.
+Towns and cities are home to so many people that it’s often much easier to find social scenes and communities that suit your individual tastes, no matter how esoteric.
+In addition to the lively bars and restaurants, you’ll be able to find local groups, societies and meeting places that will put you in touch with like-minded people, and you usually won’t have to venture very far to find them.

-- A chance to be where things are happening - town and city life is most likely to attract those who want to be where the action is and get involved with the most exciting cultural developments of the day.
-By moving to an urban centre, you’ll gain access to big events, historic museums and galleries, multicultural dining experiences and all sorts of other enriching, exciting opportunities that are just waiting to be found.
+Town and city life is most likely to attract those who want to be where the action is and get involved with the most exciting cultural developments.
+By moving to an urban centre, you’ll gain access to big events, historic museums and galleries, multi-cultural dining experiences and all sorts of other enriching, exciting opportunities that are just waiting to be found.

 Other factors to consider